arochaking/arochaking/README.md

 - 👋 Hi, I’m @arochaking, I am from Venezuela.
+I'm a Microsoft Learn Student Ambassador.
 - 👀 I’m interested in Computer Science, Web Developement and learn IA with Python.
 - 🌱 I’m currently learning about Web Development with React
 - 💞️ I’m looking to collaborate on some projects to improve my programming skills.